 The MX63 and MX63L microscope systems are ergonomic and user-friendly and can help increase throughput while keeping inspectors comfortable when performing their work.
 These systems can be combined with EVIDENT Stream image analysis software, thus ensuring that the entire workflow, from observation to report creation, can be simplified.

 The MX63 and MX63L microscope systems are designed to match the ergonomic and safety requirements of the electronics sector with added functionality to improve analysis capabilities.

 1. Leading-Edge Analysis Tools

 The MX63 series’ versatile observation abilities deliver clear, sharp images so users can consistently detect defects in their samples.
-New illumination methods and image acquisition options within OLYMPUS Stream image analysis software offer users more selections for assessing their samples and documenting their findings.
+New illumination methods and image acquisition options within EVIDENT Stream image analysis software offer users more selections for assessing their samples and documenting their findings.

 The Invisible Becomes Visible: MIX Observation and acquisition

 The MIX observation technology creates unique observation images by joining darkfield with another observation technique, such as fluorescence, brightfield, or polarization.
 MIX observation enables users to see defects that are difficult to observe using conventional microscopes.
 The circular LED illuminator used for darkfield observation has a directional darkfield function where just one quadrant is illuminated at a given time.
 This decreases a sample’s halation and is beneficial for visualizing a sample’s surface texture.

 Left: The IC pattern is unclear. / Middle: The wafer color is invisible. / Right: Both the wafer color and IC pattern are clearly represented.